amplitude/amplitude-docs/content/collections/analytics/en/collaborate-with-spaces.md

 While only admins, managers, and members can create a team space, all users can add themselves to spaces, regardless of permission level.

+Customers on the Growth and Enterprise plans have enhanced controls around user permissions within a space.
 By default, admins, managers, and members can all add content, invite users to the space, and archive a space.
 Admins and managers also have the option to manage the space permissions to specify which roles have permissions to add content, invite users, and archive a space.

 When you invite a new user to a space, you can grant them access up to your level of access.
 For example, if you have the "can view" permission on a specific space, you can't invite users with "can add" or "can edit" permissions.

 Archiving content from a space you own requires edit permissions within the space.

 {{partial:admonition type="note" heading="Space and Project permissions"}}
-Permissions set at the project-level superceed permissions set at the space level.
+Permissions set at the project-level supersede permissions set at the space level.
 As a result, a user's permissions within a project may override their permissions within the space.
 {{/partial:admonition}}